AfrAsia Bank Limited: Branches

 The bank maintains its headquarters and main branch at Mauritius International Financial Centre, Bowen Square, 10 Dr. Ferriere Street, in Port Louis, the capital and largest city in Mauritius.
-Also the Bank has its branch at NeXTeracom, Ebene.
+Also the Bank has its branch in Tribeca Central, AfrAsia Tower.
 It also maintains a representative office in South African city namely Johannesburg.

 Wealth Reports

 AfrAsia Bank publishes a number of wealth reports annually, including the Africa Wealth Report and the Global Wealth Migration Review.